hexdump/dotfiles/laptop-config/firefox-config/README.md

 - uBlock Origin: This is the best ad-blocker.
 It blocks URLs for ads from loading at all, increasing browser performance and limiting tracking.
 It also seems like a decent project.
 - Privacy Possum: I use this instead of EFF's Privacy Badger because I believe its approach is more effective; sending trackers falsified information seems like it would work better at making my online identity harder to piece together than just submitting as little data as possible.
 - Block Site: I use this to block time-wasting sites.
+- ClearURLs: This removes tracking code from URLs.
 - Firefox Color: This is an easy theme maker for Firefox.

 ## Firefox Color